BloomTech-Labs/bg-emotion-tracker-be/FrequentlyUsedEndpoints.md

 <br />

-### Searching for MemberReactions (Beta)
+### Searching for MemberReactions
-- Can be used as a way to query general feedbacks to a specific club activity.
-- Can be used as a way to query how a particular member is doing.
-- Could be used in fancy ways as comparisons against multiple club activities and/or members
+- This endpoint returns a list of all memberReactions given filters for
+   - members
+   - clubActivities
+   - time range

 POST /memberreactions/search?from={starttime}&to={endtime}